ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Beyond the basic objects, there are several high-level groups of actions that any Transport Services API must provide:

-Pre-Establishment {{preestablishment}}

->> Pre-Establishment encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
+* Pre-Establishment ({{preestablishment}}) encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
 For any system that provides generic Transport Services, these properties should primarily offer knobs that apply across multiple transports.
 Properties may have a large impact on the rest of the aspects of the interface: they can modify how establishment occurs, they can influence the expectations around data transfer, and they determine the set of events that will be supported.

-Establishment {{establishment}}

->> Establishment focuses on the actions that an application takes \[MICHAEL: on? with?] the transport objects to prepare for data transfer.
+* Establishment ({{establishment}}) focuses on the actions that an application takes \[MICHAEL: on? with?] the transport objects to prepare for data transfer.

-Data Transfer {{datatransfer}}

->> Data Transfer consists of how an application represents data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.
+* Data Transfer ({{datatransfer}}) consists of how an application represents data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.

-Event Handling {{events}}

->> Events define the set of properties that an application may be notified of during the lifetime of transport objects.
+* Event Handling ({{events}}) defines the set of properties that an application may be notified of during the lifetime of transport objects.
 These may also provide opportunities for the application to interact with the underlying transport.

-Termination {{termination}}

->> Termination focuses on the methods by which data transmission is ceased, and state is torn down in the transport.
+* Termination ({{termination}}) focuses on the methods by which data transmission is ceased, and state is torn down in the transport.

 ### Objects {#objects}

 Connection

 >> A Connection is the fundamental object used by an application for all interaction with a peer and data transfer.
 It is generally capable of bi-directional communication.
 It has state that represents the capability of being able to send or receive content between its local and remote endpoints.
-This capability may be based merely on the existence of a route between the two endpoints and an application's permission to send and receive on its local endpoint; or may represent successful protocol handshakes at one or more layers that are pre-requisites to receiving content.
+This capability may be based merely on the existence of a path between the two endpoints and an application's permission to send and receive on its local endpoint; or may represent successful protocol handshakes at one or more layers that are pre-requisites to receiving content.

 Listener